ZosoV/PathPlanningACO/README.md

 ## How to explore the project
 ### Environment Problem

-The environment is in the folder `./EnvironmentProblem` where the scripts defined a weighted graph G(N,E) composed by Node and Edge classes.
+The environment is in the folder `.\EnvironmentProblem` where the scripts defined a weighted graph G(N,E) composed by Node and Edge classes.
 This environment is used for all the methods.

 ```
 \EnvironmentProblem